honorinli151/bash_scripts/README.md

 [init_server.sh](https://github.com/honorinli151/bash_scripts/blob/master/ss/init_server.sh)
 is a bash script for initializing a new shadowsocks server.

-*Note: Please make an config json file and put it in /etc/shadowsocks.json, format of this json is below.*
+*Note: Please fill out the json file and put it in the folder /etc.*
 ```json
 {
     "server":"Your server IP",